Archie Moore: World Light Heavyweight Champion

 "No one ever questioned Archie Moore's courage...".

 As for the knockdown, described here also in detail, Kessler offers a perspective directly contradicting Moore's, saying "I didn't bother to wipe Marciano's gloves on my shirt before I waved them back to combat; that early in the drama, there was no resin on the canvas."
 As opposed to any blind rage, Kessler states that "Archie hesitated a couple of seconds before he came in."
-With humor and without malice, Kessler even recounts the 38-year-old Moore poo-pooing any talk of retirement at the postfight press conference, then sitting in on bass fiddle at a hotspot in Greenwich Village until 5 A.M.!
+With humor and without malice, Kessler even recounts the 41-year-old Moore poo-pooing any talk of retirement at the postfight press conference, then sitting in on bass fiddle at a hotspot in Greenwich Village until 5 a.m.!

-Examination of the original, uncut closed circuit broadcast from 1955, shows no excesses in referee involvement.
-Marciano arises at "two", but the voice of Al Berl, assigned the counting for knockdowns, continues to "four".
-In harmony with Archie's further 1960 description, Marciano has moved to the ropes and rests an elbow.
-Moore is already moving toward him.
-Kessler flashes onscreen quickly, then away again, as though he had meant to separate the fighters.
-He is perpendicular to Marciano's chest, and his right hand waves rapidly near Rocky's left glove.
-Kessler reverses out as fast as he has come into frame, with no wiping of Marciano's gloves, and the action resumes.
-Marciano recovered, and went on to knock Moore down five times, finally knocking him out in the ninth to retain the belt.
-It was Marciano's sixth and last title defense, before retiring in 1956.

 In 1956, Moore fought mostly as a heavyweight but did retain his Light Heavyweight title with a ten-round knockout over Yolande Pompey in London.
 He won 11 bouts in a row before challenging again for the World Heavyweight Championship.
 The title was left vacant by Marciano, but Moore lost to Floyd Patterson by a knockout in five (Patterson, yet another future Hall of Famer, himself made history that night, becoming, at the age of 21, the youngest World Heavyweight Champion yet, a record he would hold until 1986).